Vaginal Wet Mount

 How It Is Done

 You will take off your clothes below the waist and drape a gown around your waist.
-You will then lie on your back on an examination table with your feet raised and supported by stirrups.
-This allows your doctor to look at the genital area.
+You will then lie on your back on an examination table with your feet and legs supported by footrests.

-Your doctor will put a smooth, curved speculum into your vagina.
-The speculum gently spreads apart the vaginal walls, which allows your doctor to see the inside of the vagina and the cervix.
+Your doctor will place a tool called a speculum into your vagina.
+The speculum helps to open the vagina a little bit, which allows your doctor to see the inside of the vagina and the cervix.

-Samples of fluid inside the vagina are taken with a swab or spatula.
+Samples of fluid inside the vagina are taken with a swab.
 The sample is put on a slide for testing.

 How It Feels